open-energy-transition/pypsa-earth-status/doc/community/contributing.md

 The images for documentation should be placed into [documentation](https://github.com/pypsa-meets-earth/documentation) repository to the folder "doc/img".
 The content of the folder "documentation/doc/img/" is copied into "pypsa-earth/doc/img/" during building PyPSA-Earth documentation.

-Please, if you have problems with the documentation create an issue and let us know
+Please, if you have problems with the documentation create an issue and let us know.

 ### How to build it locally